Dre Campbell Farm

 1. Pick Them Off

-The most natural way to control rosemary beetles is to simply pick them off the plant manually.
+The most natural way to control rosemary beetles is to manually pick them off the plant.
 Check your plants regularly.
 Since the beetles tend to gather in groups, you may be able to remove many at once.

 Pick them off and drop them into a container of soapy water to kill them.
 Also, remove any larvae and rosemary beetle eggs you notice on the leaves.